AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostEffectiveEnvironmentInputs.md

 ## Conclusion

-So you have to keep these two in mind:
+So you have to keep these three in mind:

 * Relative Magnitude Over Magnitude